February 24th - 2:30am - Operation "Florida or Bust!!" -

 enormous cargo planes in fact he wanted to fly next to them and even stood on one, but the little blades of a M*A*S*H unit helicopter scared him, go figure!

-drove into Houston and attended Lakewood church, pastored by Joel Osteen.
-Since with our schedule and the fact that Sunday morning church services aren't
+To celebrate Easter Sunday, today we drove into Houston and attended Lakewood Church, pastored by Joel Osteen.
+With our schedule and the fact that Sunday

-always an option, we have been listening to Joel via podcasts for months, and were delighted to actually be able to attend one of his sermons live.
-WOW!
-What a
+morning church services aren't always an option, we have been listening to Joel via podcasts for months, and were delighted to actually be able to attend one of

-church.
+his sermons live.
+WOW!!
+What a church.
 We had heard it was large, in fact one of the largest growing churches in America.
-We had also heard that the church had recently moved to a building
+We had also heard that the church

-that was the old Compaq Center and at one time was the home of Houston's basketball team, but when we walked in we weren't quite prepared for the enormity
+had recently moved to a building that was the old Compaq Center and at one time was the home of Houston's basketball team, but when we walked in we weren't

-of the sanctuary, which by the way seats over 22,000 people and was packed once the service began.
-Since we had no idea where to go and purposefully
+quite prepared for the enormity of the sanctuary, which by the way seats over 22,000 people and was packed once the service began.
+Since we had no idea

-kid's areas, we found the entrance to the lower level of the sanctuary and explained to the usher that this was our first time attending and we were curious as to
+and around the myriad of nursery school classrooms and fun kid's areas, we found the entrance to the lower level of the sanctuary and explained to the usher

-what to do next.
-After graciously meeting us, he lead us to seats in the fifth row with a bird's eye view of the pulpit, surrounded on each side by sets of pews for
+that this was our first time attending and we were curious as to what to do next.
+After graciously meeting us, he lead us to seats in the fifth row with a bird's eye

-the choir with an entire orchestra in the middle, circling a slowly spinning globe that shows Lakewood's hope of reaching all corners of the earth through their
+spinning globe that shows Lakewood's hope of reaching all corners of the earth through their ministries.
+Since they are currently being broadcast on the radio in

-the front we had almost forgotten the size of it all until we turned to exit the sanctuary, which is the last shot above.
-After the service we explored the building and
+the size of it all until we turned to exit the sanctuary, which is the last shot above.
+After the service we explored the building and all it's many levels a bit more,

-all it's many levels a bit more, including the bookstore where I bought a perfectly sized new Bible so Frank and I no longer have to share his, which is what we
+including the bookstore where I bought a perfectly sized new Bible so Frank and I no longer have to share his, which is what we have been doing for the last three

-have been doing for the last three or so years, since my old Bible went MIA after we moved into the motorhome.
-We hope you all have a wonderful Easter!
+or so years, since my old Bible went MIA after we moved into the motorhome.
+It was a great way to celebrate the day and we hope you all have a wonderful Easter!

-Note the many many levels that were full just moments ago
+full just moments ago

 The welcoming entrance to the church